Mature Masculine

 Underneath the small, defended self is a deeper nature: spacious, intelligent, and strong.
 Brilliancy is one way this nature shows itself.

-You are not a tiny, separate someone trying to control everything.
-A bright, quiet intelligence can support you from within.
+We are not a tiny, separate someone trying to control everything.
+A bright intelligence can support us from within.

-For the mature Visionary, living from Brilliancy means being guided by inner brightness rather than fear or habit.
-It lets you sense what is possible, see what is needed, and act in ways that are efficient and alive.
+For the Mature Visionary, living from Brilliancy means being guided by inner brightness rather than fear or habit.
+It lets us sense what is possible, see what is needed, and act in ways that are efficient and alive.

 Inquiry